What are Apache Cassandra and DataStax Enterprise (DSE)?

 - cqlsh: the CQL shell that is included with Apache Cassandra

-Data modeling tutorials
+Data modeling training and tutorials

 There are also numerous community contributed drivers.